 - New loss of taste or smell

-If you exhibit any of the symptoms above, please do not come to campus or participate in campus activities.
+If you exhibit any of the symptoms above, it is important that individuals do not come to campus, attend class, or participate in campus activities. #StaySafeCarthage Daily Check-in will be the main mechanism for communicating and capturing COVID-19 issues.
+More information will be available shortly for the launch.

 As we move operations back to campus, it is critical that we follow this self-monitoring system.